Wiegand92/outsidein-tdd/README.md

   mini-css-extract-plugin

   - When we run webpack in production mode this will bundle all of our css and put it in /public/scripts/style.css.

-  **Server**

-  cross-env

-  - Allows us to declare a .env variable.
-Used to determine if we are in developer mode or not so webpack knows how to handle our css files.

-  cors

-  - Cross origin resource sharing, in case you need to query a db or call an api.

-  dotenv

-  - This allows us to read from a .env file if we need to declare sensitive variables and hide them from others.

-  express

-  - Server framework to make building our backend easier.